MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-679-Fisheries-Exclusive-Economic-Zone-off-Alaska/subpart-G-Rockfish-Program/section-679.85.md

 (C) Price adjustments, including retroactive payments.

-(c) *Rockfish fee percentage* - (1) *Established percentage.* The rockfish fee percentage is the amount as determined by the factors and methodology described in paragraph (c)(2) of this section.
+(c) *Rockfish fee percentage*—(1) *Established percentage.* The rockfish fee percentage is the amount as determined by the factors and methodology described in paragraph (c)(2) of this section.
 This amount will be announced by publication in the Federal Register in accordance with paragraph (c)(3) of this section.
 This amount must not exceed 3.0 percent pursuant to 16 U.S.C.
 1854(d)(2)(B).

 (2) *Calculating fee percentage value.* Each year NMFS shall calculate and publish the fee percentage according to the following factors and methodology: